 Crypto portfolio trackers have emerged to provide a simple solution to the pressing problem of much-needed portfolio overview, while enabling data analytics for investors in the complex and fast-moving digital asset market.
 Active cryptocurrency portfolio management demands high-quality information, and trackers are the best way to achieve this.

-A portfolio tracker connects different sources of information – multiple exchanges and wallets – to present the current standing of each in a unified, easy-to-read interface.
+A crypto portfolio tracker connects different sources of information – multiple exchanges and wallets – to present the current standing of each in a unified, easy-to-read interface.
 It can show not only the balances of each asset, but their market value according to live prices, as well as valuable metrics such as risk weighting and exposure.
 Some crypto portfolio trackers may also accommodate non-crypto assets (such as equities) to provide a truly all-in-one portfolio management system.

 Obtaining a complete overview will help investors assess their portfolio’s performance from a holistic perspective and ensure that they maintain the optimal risk-return balance, as well as enabling them to identify market trends quickly and so respond in good time.